EBVcube/EBVCube-format/README.md

 ```
 <a name='metadata'></a>
 ## 2 Metadata
 The following tables describe the attributes in the EBV netCDF files.
 Each table corresponds to a different component in the netCDF.
 The descriptions of the attributes that are derived from the ACDD, are directly cited from the [ACDD 1.3 documentation](https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3).
-The fifth column (User input) marks all the attributes that need to be defined by the publisher at the upload form at the EBV Data Portal.
+The fifth column (User Input) marks all the attributes that need to be defined by the publisher at the upload form at the [EBV Data Portal](https://portal.geobon.org/).
 The sixth column (Mandatory) shows wether this input by the publisher is mandatory.
 Note: These attributes differ in part from those in the metadata files (XML, JSON) in the EBV Data Portal, as they also include the netCDF-specific, often more technical attributes.
 The [How-To](https://portal.geobon.org/downloads/pdf/how_to_ebv-portal.pdf) of the EBV Data Portal explains the terms of the upload form and maps them to the netCDF attributes described below.

-### 2.1 Global Attributes
+### 2.1 Global attributes
+The global [netCDF attributes](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#_attributes) are those that can be found at the root (global) level of the netCDF file.
+The table follows the order of the attributes in the JSON files of the EBV Data Portal.
+The additional terms are then listed.

 |Level |Attribute|Comment|Convention|User Input|Mandatory|
 | --- |  --- | --- | --- |--- | --- |
 |Root |id | An identifier for the data set, provided by and unique within its naming authority.
 (Currently simple integer, currently preparing transfer to DOI) |ACDD|No|-|